DE-cr/BSBmonCR/README.md

 `perl -pe "BEGIN{@ARGV=map{glob}@ARGV}($x=$ARGV)=~s/\..+/ /;s/^/$x/" ????-??-??.csv >combined.csv`
 instead to expand the `?` wildcards.
 Perl is [free](https://perl.org) software, btw. :)

+To limit log data loss when restarting your BSBmonCR unit, existing `*.csv` files will be read and continued when switching to a new `yyyy-mm-dd`.

 ## Notes

 ### Coding